remember-past/scHi-CSim/README.md

 ![usage_of_time_and_memory](/fig/time_02.png)

 ### 6. Creating simulation with your own data
-1. Follow section 1 "Preparation" to download Hi-CSim repository and install essential modules.
+1. Follow section 1 "Preparation" to download scHi-CSim repository and install essential modules.
 2. Download or prepare your own single-cell Hi-C sequencing data (chr_pos format).
 Put the single-cell Hi-C data in _raw_data_ folder determined in "parameter.txt" file.
 Each cell should be placed in a separate folder under _raw_data_.
 Then, as in the example, put the basic information of the data under the _cell_base_info_ folder, which contains _cell_name_list.txt_, _chr_length_, _fragment_num_.
 If you choose to independently specify the simulation information of each cell in "parameter.txt" file, you also need to provide an additional corresponding files, such as _each_cell_fragment_interaction_number.txt_, _each_cell_replicates_number.txt_ and _each_cell_replicates_number.txt_.
 All the above files are tab-separated.
 3. Generate the _cell_cell_distance.txt_ file according to our pre-process guidelines and put it under the _features_ folder.
 4. Designate folder's name of _sim_data_ in "parameter.txt" file for this run.
 After running _simulating.py_ script, the simualted cell will be placed in _sim_data_ folder.
 Note that the name of _sim_data_ should be different in order to avode the overlaps of results.